Adopting a Child

 - Financial assistance to women who are considering placing children adoption – as permitted under Illinois law

-- Marketing expenses (yellow page advertising, internet advertising, cost of printing promotional materials, etc.)
+- Marketing expenses (internet advertising, cost of printing promotional materials, etc.)

 - Supplies and hardware